Rubble-Raider-web3/projectserum-mevbot/generated/markdown/orderbook-trade-lifecycle.md

 details, including the specs (side, price, remaining size), the public key of the order placer's OpenOrders account, and the index of this order in that OpenOrders account's order array (the slot number).

- For any trades, two corresponding Fill items are added to the Event Queue.
-In the case of a trade, cancel, or IOC order that missed, Out items are added to the Event Queue.
+For any trades, Fill items are added to the Event Queue.
+In the case of a trade, cancel, or IOC order that missed, Out items are also added to the Event Queue.

+### Order Events
+As mentioned above every trade/action in Serum's CLOB leads to two events i.e. Fill and/or Out

 Below is the information that Fill and the Out event contain
-#### Fill
+#### Fill Event
 The fields contained in Fill event are
 1) Side
 2) If this side of the trade was the maker